Kotey538/fast_robots.github.io/docs/pages/lab1.md

 > T10:5686836, Temp:88.242
 > ```

-### Step 8: Compare Speed of Sending Individual Time Values (Step 5) vs Sending Time Arrays (Step 6)
+## Task 8: Compare Speed of Sending Individual Time Values (Step 5) vs Sending Time Arrays (Step 6)

-## Reflection
+## Discusion

-This experiment helped me understand...
+* * *

+# Acknowledgements
+*   I referenced Nila Narayan’s pages to understand the logic of some of the tasks in Lab 1B